aihoque2/hidden_gems/README.md

 # hidden_gems
 What determines the price of a diamond?
-Utlizing a kaggle dataset that has the price of a diamond along with some other attributes, I go on a quest where I learn about new machine learning models and figure out the attributes that best determine the price of a diamond.
+Utlizing my knowledge of R and a kaggle dataset that has the price of a diamond along with some other attributes, I learn about new machine learning models and figure out the attributes that best determine the price of a diamond.

 ## Files: